JOURNAL OF GENTRY GENEALOGY

 We have established that Tyree was living in South Carolina at the time of the 1790 census.
 From what is known of the movement of Gentrys into that state, there are only limited possibilities for the identification of his parents.

-[Note by editor, 1/19/2007: The balance of the original text of this article, largely taken from "Journal of Gentry Genealogy", vol 2, #5 (Nov 2002) with interpretations by Tom Gentry on the data contained therein, has been replaced by the following.
-The replacement material is based upon information about the family of David and Sarah Brooks Gentry that has been developed during the interval since Tom's original submission.
-The further understanding of this family makes it very unlikely that Tyree was a descendant of this family.
-A proposal by the editor to replace the original arguments is presented below.]
+[Comments by editor, June 2014: The balance of the original text of this article, largely taken from "Journal of Gentry Genealogy", vol 2, #5 (May 2002) with interpretations by Tom Gentry on the data contained therein, was replaced in January 2007 by revisions below, with further comments added by the editor in 2014.
+The replacement of the original text was based upon information about the family of David and Sarah Brooks Gentry that had been developed during the interval since Tom's original submission.
+A proposal by the editor to replace the original arguments was presented to and concurred with by the author in 2007.]

-Living in Spartanburg County/District, South Carolina, at the time of Tyree Gentry's presence there, were two groups of Gentrys.
-One group consisted of the family of Samuel Gentry ("the Elder"), formerly of Surry County, North Carolina, with four sons that can be identified as his from the evidence of a deed in Surry County in which these sons sold land which they inherited from their father.
+Living in Spartanburg County/District, South Carolina, at the time of Tyree Gentry's presence there, were three groups of Gentrys.
+One group consisted of the family of Samuel Gentry ("the Elder"), formerly of Surry County, North Carolina, with four sons that can be identified as his from the evidence of a deed in Surry County in which these sons sold land which he still owned in North Carolina and which they inherited from their father.
 These sons were Allen, Nicholas, Jeremiah and Samuel Jr. From the ages of these sons, and the lack of inclusion of Tyree among them, we can eliminate this Samuel from consideration as a parent of Tyree.

 1. Hand written note from Elizabeth Gentry Strickland dated 1975, in which Elizabeth records notes written many years earlier by her father, Thomas Jefferson Gentry (who died 1946), listing his father, John Sherill Gentry (born 1824), his grandfather John (born 1796), and his great-grandfather "Tirey" (whose name Elizabeth appears to spell "Finey", perhaps not reading her father's note correctly) who was born 20 Apr 1766 and died 5 Aug 1845.
 This note is in the possession of the author.